ellysh/dota2-omen-bots/README.md

 You should follow the following limitations when playing with the bot:

-1. Pick only Drow Ranger hero.
+1. Pick only Shadow Fiend hero.
 2. No wards.
 3. No shrines.
 4. No neutral camps or Roshan.